 In general, birth control to treat acne is often advised for healthy women who also need contraception.
-It is typically started after other acne treatments, such as topical creams, have failed to clear up the skin.
+It is typically started after other acne treatments, such as topical creams and oral antibiotics, have failed to clear up the skin.
 Here is information about the risks and benefits of taking birth control pills for acne.
-It can help you talk with your doctor so you can make an informed decision about what's right for you.
+It can help you make an informed decision about what's right for you.

 How Does Birth Control Treat Acne?